 Work as an effective member of a team, communicate with colleagues, take personal responsibility, be self-aware and self-manage in terms of deadlines and time management.
 Take on board feedback and suggestions and modify work output accordingly.
 Demonstrate IT proficiency, high-level data analysis, and research design skills.
-Tutorials Secondary/Supplementary: Seminars Discussions Feedback An explanation for embedding Employment Relate Employment related skills are primarily taught through seminars.
-These are embedded through tutorials ough the research and data analys sis module but a lso across other modules' lectures, worksho ops and Practical Skills: The comprehension and use of relevant communication and information technologies for application in the workplace and in further study.
+Tutorials Secondary/Supplementary: Seminars Discussions Feedback Employment related skills are primarily taught three An explanation for embedding Employment Related Skills through Teaching & Learning and Assessment at this level of the programme: Employment related skills are primarily taught through the research and data analysis module but also across other modules' lectures, workshops and seminars.
+These are embedded through tutorials and presentations and assessed through student's reflective work for assessment.
+Practical Skills: The comprehension and use of relevant communication and information technologies for application in the workplace and in further study.
 Numeracy and quantitative skills including data analysis.
 By the end of this level of this programme the Primary: Workshops, Practical tasks, Online learning through VLE Case Studies.
 Secondary/Supplementary: None 1, 2, 4 ILO5, ILO6 Written communication IT exercises to test relevant skills.
-Case study analysis Numeracy tasks (online) Investigation of data sets HIGH1047 HIGH1066 students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 5.5.1-5.5.5; Criminology Benchmarks 5.1-5.3 Use a range of standard IT systems and software within defined contexts to communicate, manipulate data prepare spread sheets, presentations and written reports.
-Present information to an audience recognising its requirements and the limits of its knowledge An explanation for embedding Practical Skills thro o o L Practical skills are taught within workshops, semin assessments of skills gained are then undertaken ive assessment and student led reedback.
-Practical and co mputer-based
+Case study analysis Numeracy tasks (online) Investigation of data sets HIGH1047 HIGH1066

+students will be able to demonstrate for a threshold pass:

+QAA Benchmarks:

+Psychology benchmarks 5.5.1-5.5.5;

+Criminology Benchmarks 5.1-5.3

+Use a range of standard IT systems and

+software within defined contexts to

+communicate, manipulate data prepare spread

+sheets, presentations and written reports.

+Present information to an audience recognising

+its requirements and the limits of its knowledge

+l

+An explanation for embedding Practical Skills thro · · · · · · •

+Practical skills are taught within workshops, semin tive assessment and student led feedback.
+Practical and con nputer-based

+assessments of skills gained are then undertaken i by students.